Nonconceptual Mental Content

 First, it has been argued that the contents of perception exhibit certain features that cannot be exhibited by the contents of the propositional attitudes.
 In particular, perception is capable of representing impossible or contradictory states of affairs, as is the case when viewing certain Escher drawings and when undergoing various perceptual illusions.
 In contrast, it is argued that conceptual content must be consistent—one cannot have a belief with a contradictory content.
 Thus, Crane argues that reflecting on the waterfall illusion shows that the contents of perception cannot be conceptual (Crane 1988a).
 Since one cannot undergo a state with contradictory conceptual contents, and yet the waterfall illusion is a perceptual state with contradictory content—the object perceived seems to be both moving and not moving—it cannot be the case that perception involves conceptual contents (for more on this argument see, e.g., Mellor 1988, Crane 1988b, Crane 1992, and Gunther 2001).

 Second, it has been argued that the content of perception is analog in nature, unlike the conceptual content of propositional attitudes which is more plausibly seen as digital.
-The distinction between analog and digital representations has (for our purposes) been most perspicuously put by Fred Dretske (Dretske 1981, Ch.6).
+The distinction between analog and digital representations has (for our purposes) been most perspicuously put by Fred Dretske (1981, Ch.6).
 Let us take a particular fact or state of affairs, say the fact or state of affairs that some object s has property F. A representation carries the information that s is F in digital form if and only if it carries no further information about s other than that it is F (and whatever further facts about it are entailed by the fact that it is F).
 But whenever a representation carries the information that s is F in analog form it always carries additional information about s.
 Nonconceptualists argue that, while propositional attitudes represent the world in digital form, perceptual states represent the world in analog form.
-Beck (2012) argues that analogue magnitude states (primitive representations of spatial, temporal, numerical, and other magnitudes) are nonconceptual because they lack the recombinability necessary for concepts (as articulated, for example, in Evans’s Generality Constraint).
+Beck (2012) argues that analog magnitude states are nonconceptual because they lack the recombinability necessary for concepts (as articulated, for example, in Evans’s Generality Constraint).

 Fourth, nonconceptualists argue that the content of perception is more fine-grained than the content of propositional attitudes.
 This argument can be traced back to Evans, who asks, rhetorically, “Do we really understand the proposal that we have as many color concepts as there are shades of color that we can sensibly discriminate?”
 (Evans 1982, p.
 229).
 Arguably, I can perceptually discriminate many more colors and shapes than I currently have concepts for.
 Although I may be capable of discriminating between two color chips of very similar shades of red, red27 and red29, not being an expert on colors I will not have the concepts red27 and red29.
 With my limited conceptual repertoire, I will correctly judge both color chips to be red.
 However, I will so judge on the basis of experiences whose contents are much more specific and fine grained in a way that cannot be captured by my conceptual capacities.
 (The same is true, mutatis mutandis, of shape concepts.)
 My ability to perceive and discriminate the determinate shades and shapes that I do outstrips my conceptual capacities.
 As such, my experiences do not seem to depend on my conceptual repertoire.
 Thus, in specifying the content of perception, its accuracy conditions, we need not limit ourselves to the concepts available to the subject—hence, perceptual content is nonconceptual (e.g., Peacocke 1992, Heck 2000, Tye 1995, 2006.
 DeBellis 1995, and Luntley 2003, argue on similar lines for the nonconceptual content of music perception).